SingingCoder69/YouTube-Data-Harvesting-and-Warehousing/README.md

 #### c) Visualization

-* Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a question from that menu to analyse the data and show the output in Dataframe Table and Bar chart.
+* Finally, create a Dashboard by using Streamlit and give dropdown options on the Dashboard to the user and select a question from that menu to analyse the data and show the output in Dataframe Table.

 ## User Guide